GLOBAL SELLING BLOG

 What is a Certificate of Compliance (COC)?

-A Certificate of Compliance (COC) is a critical quality assurance document, issued by an autonomous third-party certification body.
-Its purpose is to confirm that a particular product complies with specific international standards, such as ISO 9001 or ISO 14001.1 This certification is crucial for instilling customer confidence, as it assures buyers that the product is of high quality and adheres to established standards.
-In certain industries and for specific products, a COC is not only beneficial but also legally mandated.
+A Certificate of Compliance (COC) is an important quality assurance document, issued by an independent third-party certification body.
+It confirms that a product complies with specific international standards, such as ISO 9001 or ISO 14001.

 Why is a Certificate of Compliance (COC) required?

-A Certificate of Compliance (COC) is essential in international trade for several reasons2:
+A Certificate of Compliance (COC) is essential in international trade for several reasons:

 Legal adherence:

-It serves as a legal document that certifies a product's compliance with the specific laws and regulations of the importing country.
-This legal conformity is essential for preventing legal complications, fines, or sales prohibitions.
+It serves as a legal document that certifies that a product meets the importing country’s laws and regulations.
+This helps prevent legal complications, fines, or restrictions on selling the product.

 Market access and customs clearance: